Skip to main content

 How Do You Teach Career Readiness?

 Can a local CEO find some time during the day to talk to your students about her experience in business?
-Is there a career and technical center (CTC) instructor who could show students around his school for an afternoon?
+Is there a career and technical center (CTC) instructor who could show students around the school for an afternoon?

 Best of all, are there any companies that would be willing to offer internship opportunities to your students?